Cost of electricity by source

 Different methods of electricity generation can incur a variety of different costs, which can be divided into three general categories: 1) wholesale costs, or all costs paid by utilities associated with acquiring and distributing electricity to consumers, 2) retail costs paid by consumers, and 3) external costs, or externalities, imposed on society.

 Wholesale costs include initial capital, operations and maintenance (O&M), transmission, and costs of decommissioning.
 Depending on the local regulatory environment, some or all wholesale costs may be passed through to consumers.
 These are costs per unit of energy, typically represented as dollars/megawatt hour (wholesale).
 The calculations also assist governments in making decisions regarding energy policy.

-On average the levelized cost of electricity from utility scale solar power and onshore wind power is less than from coal and gas-fired power stations, but this varies greatly by location.

 Cost metrics

 Levelized cost: With increasingly widespread implementation of renewable energy sources, costs have declined, most notably for energy generated by solar panels.

 Levelized cost of energy (LCOE) is a measure of the average net present cost of electricity generation for a generating plant over its lifetime.

-Past costs of producing renewable energy declined significantly, with 62% of total renewable power generation added in 2020 having lower costs than the cheapest new fossil fuel option.
+Costs of renewable energy, especially solar photovoltaic (solar panels), have declined significantly, with 62% of total renewable power generation added in 2020 having lower costs than the cheapest new fossil fuel option.

 "Learning curves": Trend of costs and deployment over time, with steeper lines showing greater cost reductions as deployment progresses.
 With increased deployment, renewables benefit from learning curves and economies of scale.

 Levelized cost of electricity

-The levelized cost of electricity (LCOE) is a metric that attempts to compare the costs of different methods of electricity generation consistently.
+The levelized cost of electricity (LCOE) is a metric that attempts to compare the costs of different methods of electricity generation irrespective of dispatchability.
 Though LCOE is often presented as the minimum constant price at which electricity must be sold to break even over the lifetime of the project, such a cost analysis requires assumptions about the value of various non-financial costs (environmental impacts, local availability, others), and is therefore controversial.
 Roughly calculated, LCOE is the net present value of all costs over the lifetime of the asset divided by an appropriately discounted total of the energy output from the asset over that lifetime.